ydFu/docs.konghq.com/app/_hub/kong-inc/oauth2/index.md

       description: |
         An optional boolean value that indicates whether an OAuth refresh token is persisted when refreshing an access token.
-    - name: hash_secret
-      required: true
-      default: false
-      description: |
-        A boolean flag that indicates whether the OAuth `client_secret` will be stored in hashed form.
-If enabled on existing plugin instances, client secrets are hashed on the fly upon first usage.
     - name: pkce
       required: false
       default: "`lax`"